idodin/compete-summer-2019/index.md

 Welcome to Compete McGill's 2019 Summer Training!

-Over the course of the Summer, we hope to teach you some of the Core Algorithmic knowledge for use in Competitive Programming. **In particular**, we hope to teach you how to **write the Algorithms in code**!
+Over the course of the Summer, we hope to teach you some of the Core Algorithms used in Competitive Programming. **In particular**, how to **implement them in code**!

-Due to limited resources, you'll **have to be a McGill Student or Alumni** to take part :cry: - but if you are, please do not hestitate to join us!
+Due to limited resources, we can only support ** McGill University students or alumni** :cry:, but if that describes you, don't hesitate to take part!

 ## How does it work?